-On a cloudy morning we immediately started with the col de Menté.
+On a cloudy morning, we immediately started with the col de Menté.
 I hadn't heard of that one before, which we quickly found out didn't say anything about its difficulty.
-It was a 9 km long climb with 800 meter elevation gain.
+It was a 9 km long climb with an 800-meter elevation gain.
 Some parts were over 10%.
 At the bottom was some fog, which got increasingly dense as we went up.
-Soon we were cycling in a thick cloud and it started to drizzle.
-Luckily we were working fast so we didn't feel cold.
+Soon we were cycling in a thick cloud, and it started to drizzle.
+Luckily we were exercising, so we didn't feel cold.
 At the summit the sky was clear.

 On top of the col de Menté

 Going down through the fog was an 'interesting' experience.
-You can hardly see, your brakes don't work as well, it is cold, and the road is slippery.
-The first time I tried to brake it was a bit of a surprise to discover they hardly worked.
+Brakes don't work as well when it is cold and the road is slippery.
+The first time I tried to brake, it was a bit of a surprise to discover they hardly worked.
 Between the col de Menté and the next one were no villages.
-After cycling through a forest the Ported-d'Aspet started.
+After cycling through a forest, the Ported-d'Aspet started.
 It was only 4 km but very steep, as you can see here:

 Climbing the Port-d'Aspet

 It again was a bit foggy at the top.
-Just when we wanted to take a picture with the sign some cyclists came running out of a nearby mobile home.
-They were a father and daughter.
-He was around 60 and she 15.
-They also wanted to take a picture, which was a bit strange since they were just sitting in mobile home, even though they had bikes with them.
-I heard they were English and offered to take a picture so they could both be in it.
+Just when we wanted to take our photo with the sign, some cyclists came running out of a nearby mobile home.
+It was a father and his daughter.
+He was around 60, and she 15.
+They also wanted to take a photo, which was strange as they were staying in a mobile home, even though they had bikes.
+I noticed they were English and offered to take their photo.
 He answered in French.
 I replied in English that they were standing at the 'unofficial' sign and the real one was around the corner.
 Then he started explaining in French how the camera worked.

-In the descent we rode twice as fast as them, it was a pretty long one.
-In a village we found a sign indicating an 'epicerie'.
+The descent was a long one.
+In a village, we found a sign indicating an 'epicerie'.
 We entered.
-The store was a room in someone's home filled with a few shelves of food.
+The store was a room in someone's home filled with a few food shelves.
 The owner came out of her living room to help.
-Fortunately she did have fresh bread.
-We bought a bag of chocolate buns and noticed again that a lot of things in those small stores were expired: two bags of chocolate buns, a pack of cookies, a bottle of lemonade.
-We weren't sure if that was because we tended to buy stuff that the French didn't regularly buy or the stores were just bad.
+Fortunately, she did have fresh bread.
+We bought a bag of chocolate buns and noticed again that many things in those small stores were expired: two bags of chocolate buns, a pack of cookies, and a bottle of lemonade.
+We were curious if that was because we tended to buy stuff that the French didn't regularly buy or the stores were just bad.
 After the Portet d'Aspet came the col de la Core.
 It again started to drizzle, which quickly turned into rain.
 At the summit we quickly took a picture before descending.

 The descent again was long and very cold.
 I took this picture when we were halfway down:

 We arrived in a village that gave us a '1984' impression.
-There was a broadcasting system throughout the entire village.
+There was a broadcasting system throughout the entire town.
 Just when we entered it was announced that someone had to move his car.
 There was a bakery with a line going out of the door.
-We again saw the Bianchi German, this was the fourth time.
-We later went back to the bakery, after which it started to drizzle again.
-Now we only had to climb the col de Latrape, which wasn't super tough.
-We had been cycling through the rain the entire day, hopefully it would be dry tomorrow.
-Bram was hoping for something related.
-Before the descent we again put on our warmest clothes.
+We again saw the Bianchi German; this was the fourth time.
+We went back to the bakery, after which it started drizzling again.
+Now we only had to climb the col de Latrape, which was pretty easy.
+We had been cycling through the rain the entire day, hoping it would be dry the following day.
+Bram was hoping for something else.
+Before the descent started we again put on our warmest clothes.

 Col de Latrape

-At the campsite we were placed at the field for 'randonneurs', cyclists.
+At the campsite, we were placed at the field for 'randonneurs', cyclists.
 All our clothes were wet.
-Fortunately they had a hand and hair dryer in the bathroom, so we could dry our clothes a little.
+Fortunately, they had a hand and hairdryer in the bathroom so that we could dry our clothes a little.
 Dinner was our fifth meal of the day and we hoped we could eat it somewhere warm and dry.
 The owner had told us that there was a nearby area where we could sit dry.
 It turned out to be just a roofed square.
 There already were two people there and no extra chairs.
 We borrowed some lawn chairs from a nearby bungalow and squeezed in.
 The two other people were a French couple that was hiking.
-Over the course of 50 days they were walking from the Mediterranean to the Atlantic ocean, straight through the Pyrenees.
+During 50 days, they were walking straight through the Pyrenees from the Mediterranean to the Atlantic Ocean.
 They alternated between cabins and campsites.
 Yesterday they had hardly eaten anything.
 Now they had a large box filled with food.
 Tomorrow they would rest because the weather would again be bad.
 Bram could understand everything they were saying, but couldn't really reply in French.
-He didn't need to, because he was very busy checking the 'time' on his phone.
+He didn't need to because he was very busy checking the 'time' on his phone.
 It kept drizzling the entire night.